 Why Raise Chickens?

-- Chemical-free bug and weed control
+- They provide chemical-free bug and weed control in your garden

 - Search our database of local chicken laws & ordinances

 - Double check your local city/town ordinances and homeowner's association

 - Make sure you have a good relationship with your neighbors (the promise of no roosters and free eggs helps!)